 (9) Totals may not add correctly due to rounding.

 (10) Based on Long Term Contract.

-(11) Production represents net charge and discharge; negative values reflect the round-trip efficiencies of each BESS within the fiscal year
+(11) Hybrid battery dispatch is captured in solar generation.
+Negative values reflect the round-trip inefficiencies of each BESS within the fiscal year than discharging during the FY.